 India and Indian sub-continent are two separate Geographic/Politico-Geographic entities.
-India is a country and India plus a few countries which form the same landmass form the Indian sub-continet.
+India is a country and India plus a few countries which form the same landmass form the Indian sub-continent.

-The Indian sub-continent comprises India, Bangladesh, Bhutan, Nepal, Pakistan, Sri Lanka and Maldives.
-The origins of the Indian sub-continent traces back 100 million years ago when it began to break away from the super continent of Gondwana and drifted northwards at a speed of 20 centimeters per year, to eventually physically merge with Eurasia.
+The Indian sub-continent comprises India, Bangladesh, Bhutan, Nepal, Pakistan, Sri Lanka, and the Maldives.
+The origins of the Indian sub-continent traces back 100 million years ago when it began to break away from the supercontinent of Gondwana and drifted northwards at a speed of 20 centimeters per year, to eventually physically merge with Eurasia.

 As these landmasses began moving away, the Indian Ocean emerged.
-The Indian plate, which at the time was conjoined with Madagascar, soon split from Madagascar and began moving northwards towards the Eurasian tectonic plate, eventually merging with it, around 55 million years ago.
+The Indian Plate, which was conjoined with Madagascar, soon split from Madagascar and began moving northwards towards the Eurasian tectonic Plate, eventually merging with it, around 55 million years ago.

-Geographically, the Indian sub-continent remains surrounded on three sides by water with Arabian Sea on the west, Bay of Bengal on the east and Indian Ocean towards the south.
-The physical identity is marked by the Himalayas in the north, the Hindu Kush range in north-west and Arakan mountain range in the north-east.
+Geographically, the Indian sub-continent remains surrounded on three sides by water with the Arabian Sea on the west, the Bay of Bengal on the east, and the Indian Ocean towards the south.
+The physical identity is marked by the Himalayas in the north, the Hindu Kush range in the north-west, and Arakan mountain range in the north-east.

 In terms of size, the Indian sub-continent is 4.4. million sq km.
 In the political context, the Indian sub-continent is commonly referred to as South Asia.